-So the bottom line seems to be that if you’re using PayPal for personal use and are ready to take a minimal risk, you’re allowed to withdraw money from (or send money to) your PayPal account from a virtual bank account like the ones provided by Revolut an Transferwise.
+So the bottom line seems to be that if you’re using PayPal for personal use and are ready to take a small risk, you’re allowed to withdraw money from (or send money to) your PayPal account from a virtual bank account like the ones provided by Revolut and Transferwise.

 As always, I welcome the sharing of experiences on this matter, just leave a comment below.